sourcegraph/Packages/README.md

-For work on the Sourcegraph fork, follow the instructions for [Making Changes](./MakingChanges.md) instead of following the instructions below.
+For work on the Sourcegraph fork, follow the instructions for [Making Changes](./MakingChanges.md) instead of following the instructions in the sections below.
+Changes to the Sourcegraph fork must be submitted against the `st3` branch
+(which is the default), not the `master` branch.

 ## Installation